husonlab/splitstree6/README.md

 SplitsTreeCE is currently under rapid development.
 We are currently calling this a "beta" release, which means that we are making this available for testing and feedback.
 We plan to wrapup programming and to submit a publication by the end of March 2024.

-## Latest news:

-Just added export to SVG to the program.
-Now anything that you see in the program can be exported as individual objects and then edited in a program like LibreOffice or Inkscape.